I Know Where I'm Going!: Filming

-Shooting took place on the Isle of Mull and at Denham Studios.
+Shooting took place on the Isle of Mull and at Denham Film Studios.

 It was the second and last collaboration between the co-directors and cinematographer Erwin Hillier (who shot the entire film without a light meter).

-From various topographical references and a map briefly shown in the film, it is clear that the Isle of Kiloran is based on Colonsay.
+Both hero and heroine of the film are trying to get to "Kiloran", but nobody ever gets there.
+From various topographical references and a map briefly shown in the film, it is clear that the Isle of Kiloran is based on Colonsay, south of Mull.
 The name Kiloran was borrowed from one of Colonsay's bays, Kiloran Bay.
-The heroine of the film is trying to get to "Kiloran" (Colonsay), but nobody ever gets there.
 No footage was shot on Colonsay.

 One of the most complex scenes shows the small boat battling the Corryvreckan whirlpool.
 This was a combination of footage shot at Corryvreckan between the Hebridean islands of Scarba and Jura, and Bealach a'Choin Ghlais (Sound of the Grey Dogs) between Scarba and Lunga.